Satyapalsinh10/CNN_for_Digit_Comparison/README.md

 # Siamese-CNN Network for Digit Recognition

 This code implements a Siamese Convolutional Neural Network (CNN) in PyTorch for digit recognition using the MNIST dataset.
 The network takes two images of digits as input and outputs 1 if both images correspond to the same digit and 0 otherwise.
 Only 10% of the MNIST training dataset and 10% of the test dataset are used for training and testing, respectively.
+Find the dataset in the Data folder `trainMNIST.csv`

 ## Architecture